-Look, if someone you know has become addicted to heroin, they’re probably NOT going to come right out and tell you themselves.
-But the problem is that, they need help!
+If someone you know has become addicted to heroin, they’re probably not going to come right out and tell you.
 So that means you are going to have to figure it out for yourself and that means knowing the signs and symptoms of heroin use.

 The top ten signs of heroin use are:

 - Shallow breathing

 - Abscesses or scars on the arms (or other areas where heroin might be injected)

 - The individual has contracted Hepatitis B/C or HIV/AIDS

 - Poor performance at work or school

 - The individual has withdrawn from friends and family (and begun hanging out with a new, “sketchier” set of friends)

 - He or she has asked to borrow from you (and has been secretive about the reasons why they need it) or has stolen from you.